-Then, to associate data tables, make sure to check the box
+Step 2: To associate data tables, make sure to check the box

 To link information in different tables, you must select “Create participant, sample, pair associations” at the prompt in the pop-up window that appears when you try to upload the files.